Eomm/blog-posts/posts/bonus-schema-guru.md

-# Becomig a Fastify JSON Schema GURU!
+# Becoming a Fastify JSON Schema GURU!

-Fastify `v4.3.0` has landed and new features are available!
+Fastify `v4.3.0` has landed with new features!
 In detail, there are new functions available to the `request` and `reply` objects that allow you to easily work with JSON Schema.